martinbarge/martin-barge/_posts/2021-08-16-creative-programming.md

 title: Creative Programming
 tags: [creative programming, Processing]
 ---
-About three years ago, I took part of course in creative programming using Processing.
+In 2016, I took part of course in creative programming using Processing.
 Here are some examples of my experiments:

 <img width="516" height="516" src="../img/exploding-globe.jpg"  alt="martin10 | by martinbarge">